JEdward7777/js-translation-helps-proxy/docs/LLM_HELPER.md

 The LLM Helper provides:

+- **Shares Logic with Interface 4**: Uses the same OpenAI SDK integration as Interface 4
 - **Automatic Tool Integration**: Translation Helps tools are automatically available to the LLM
 - **Iterative Tool Execution**: Automatically executes tool calls and feeds results back to the LLM
-- **Multi-Provider Support**: Works with both OpenAI and Anthropic APIs
 - **Baked-in Filters**: Language and organization filters applied automatically (like Interface 4)
 - **Type-Safe API**: Full TypeScript support with comprehensive type definitions
 - **CloudFlare Workers Compatible**: Works in both Node.js and CloudFlare Workers environments